-Platform Digital Austria

-Senior representatives of regional and local governments participate in the Platform Digital Austria, which is headed by the Federal Chief Information Officer (CIO) and is responsible for devising integrated eGovernment strategies.
+The federal government, provinces, municipalities and local communities have been working closely together for many years in the so-called Platform Digital Austria with the aim of establishing standardised, interlinked and coordinated procedures for digital government services or eGovernment.
+Senior representatives of regional and local governments participate in this cooperation, which is headed by the Federal Chief Information Officer (CIO) and is responsible for devising integrated eGovernment strategies.
 The objectives and roadmaps adopted by the platform are thus also valid for regional and local governments.
-These guidelines are then translated or included into regional and local strategies, for which Länder and municipal governments are responsible.
+These guidelines are then translated or included into regional and local strategies, for which regions (Länder) and municipal governments are responsible.